justmedude/pylotoncycle/README.md

 * Lots more to cover.
 I want to find the right format for pulling in the ride performance data.
 * Pull in GPS data for outdoor runs

+## Note to folks who want to contribute
+I'm very happy to take pull requests and fix bugs that come up.
+But, this is definitely a side project for me.